Video-Nomad/gs-curvetools-docs/docs/source/utility.rst

 .. |manual_rebuild| image:: images/rebuild_slider_manual_rebuild.png
   :scale: 75%

-The slider can be reset using |slider_reset| button.
+The slider can be reset using the |slider_reset| button.

-Selected curve can be rebuilt to the current value by using Manual Rebuild button |manual_rebuild|
+The selected curve can be rebuilt to the current value by using the Manual Rebuild button |manual_rebuild|.

 .. _duplicate: